Navigating Career Change and Transitions: Is a Career Coach Your Compass?

 Some of the Signs of Needed Change:

 • Chronic Stress and Burnout: Prolonged periods of stress and feelings of burnout are clear indicators that your current job is no longer serving you well.
-It's essential to distinguish between temporary work-related stress and chronic stress that affects your overall well-being.
+It's essential to distinguish between temporary work-related and chronic stress affecting your overall well-being.

-• Stagnation and Lack of Growth: Feeling stuck in a position without opportunities for advancement or personal growth can be incredibly frustrating and is a strong signal that a change is needed.
+• Stagnation and Lack of Growth: Feeling stuck in a position without opportunities for advancement or personal growth can be incredibly frustrating and strongly signal that a change is needed.

 • Misalignment with Personal Values and Goals: If your job conflicts with your core values or doesn't align with your long-term personal and professional goals, it might be time to reconsider your career path.